it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 Contact me by email or on the Teams platform.

-## I have just published reviewed last seminar chat activity (Q/A)
+### I have just published reviewed last seminar chat activity (Q/A)

 Let me inform you that I have just published the last lecture outcomes.
 This time I have left more answers associated with one question, but your activity for this lecture shall not be considered to report activity points.
 Take it easy.
 The next ones will be more serious.

-### NOTE
+#### NOTE

 1. The list contains just acceptable answers.
 Most of them are not suitable to pass the final test.
 The list reflects your activity but not the correctness of your answers.
 1. During your workout assessment, you will have to prove that something is true without any doubts using only terms defined by the programming language (usually any programming language).
 1. Sometimes I may be wrong, so if you believe that your answer was correct but has been removed from the list don't hesitate and schedule a meeting with me to get more and review your answers.

-### How to improve your correctness
+#### How to improve your correctness

 1. Use only terms defined by the language (usually any programming language), e.g. set of methods/statements versus set of functionality, program execution versus computation, etc.
 2. Use an unambiguous ("measurable" ) description that allows the creation of a condition to distinguish if something is true or not, e.g. how to distinguish if two items are tightly or loosely coupled.
 3. Take care to distinguish the software life cycles, i.e. talk about classes in the context of software development, talk about objects (instances of the classes) in the context of program execution.

-## Lab announcements

 ### Project Grading Process - Additional Explanation

-From the emails, I got the topic seems not clear, so again.
+From the emails, I have got, it seems to me that the topic is not clear for all of you, so again.
 Grading is possible only during regular lessons (lessons in timetable).
 Consultancy as the name says is to consult your problems, but not for grading your work.
 I would like to recall you that submission for grading is recognized as a declaration of finishing prototyping and readiness to defend your solution in front of the lab group.
 Therefore the submission data must be letter then last modification in your repository for the selected tag.
 In case you need to improve the code after submission you must ask me by email to revert the submission to the working status (that allows modifications of your submission) and another attempt.
 The sequence of grading is determined by the submission date - first submissions are first graded - it is like a FIFO scenario.

 Because we are using tags as a snapshot of submitted for grading work there is no need to wait for grading to commence work on the next task.
 I expect that the work is conducted simultaneously if needed.
 In other words, the late grading is not an excuse to postpone the submission of the next task.

+Following the goal of the classes, I am using the grading process to explain in practice selected topics covered by the course scope focusing on the abstract problems but embedded in the concrete development.
+Sometimes it takes time to get your correct answers to prove that you understand it.
+I try to organize the discussion around the published checklist but details are in the detailed description of the lab tasks.
+Let me stress: to pass ALL REQUIREMENTS MUST BE ACCOMPLISHED.
+It doesn't mean that I am able to check all requirements and point out all problems.
+If you know about any inconsistency with the requirements in your program based on the discussion you are obliged to ask me for reverting your submission to fix the problem in advance, but first, prove using the checklist that everything is as expected before submitting it for grading.
+It will give you an additional opportunity to present your solutions in front of the group.
+I would like also to engage all of you to ask questions to the team presenting the solution in concern.

+Good luck

 ### Lab Time Slot Reservation